ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 ### Define a Connection Attribute

-The API we are communicating with requires us to send a **Subscription Key** with every request.
-This will not be sent as part of a traditional Basic Auth or OAuth credential, so we will use a Connection Attribute to store and access this value.

 1. Make sure the Connection Alias you just created is open.
 2. Select the **Connection Attributes** tab and click the **New** button.